risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 .. warning::

-	It is very important that you align the forward direction of your drone (robot) with the x-axis of your mocap when you first define a rigid body.
-You can find the x-axis direction in the mocap software, Motive.
+	It is very important that you align the forward direction of your drone (robot) with the x-axis of your Mocap when you first define a rigid body.
+You can find the x-axis direction in the Mocap software, Motive.

 Checking EKF2 Consistency via  Log Files